28 Awesome Things To Do In Sanya, The ‘Hawaii Of China’

 Sanya isn’t self-catering friendly.
 Whilst I cannot speak for every hotel, our apartment, came with an empty kitchen- not even a working cooker.
 We got it working in the end, but my toddler was less than impressed with her egg in a cup that we served her in the first day before we were delivered some crockery!

-If you are reading this article, then the chances are that you are either an expat living in China or you are travelling through China.
+If you are reading this article, then the chances are that you are either an expat living in China or you are travelling through China researching the best things to do in Sanya.
 So, you are probably already aware that cleanliness standards in China are typically not as high as they would be in other parts of the world.
 While you will probably have your hotel room cleaned each day, you only need to read the reviews on Trip Advisor to see that many hotels suffer from a lack of cleaning.

 I spent MANY hours reading reviews and ruling out places that I thought looked good because of complaints about cleaning.
 Check out my list of recommended accommodations options further down this post for my recommendations.
 Some of these are places I have personally stayed or they are places that my fellow expats have recommended to me…. and if there is anything that I have learnt living in China, it is that recommendations are invaluable!

 My last complaint is the lack of Western catering options.
 OK, OK, I know- I am in China.
 And I know that I should probably just embrace the Chinese food.
 But there are only so many meals in the week that the kids are prepared to eat rice….
-I personally found that finding Western restaurants wasn’t so easy… so I have listed a few for you at the end of this post- every little helps, right?
+I personally found that finding Western restaurants wasn’t so easy… so I have listed a few for you at the end of this post (and eating here was one of my favourite things to do in Sanya)- every little helps, right?

 Is Sanya really like Hawaii?